bluedragonz/server-shield/README.md

 All IP addresses will be automatically detected and used for the firewall configuration.
 Automatic security updates are enabled by default.

-If you are running a modified version of Server Shield you should keep the self-updating of Server Shield off, so your changes don't get overwritten.

 *No maintenance required— just set it and forget it!*